 The revised development plan also included a community center for arts and culture that will offer music education for all ages, including free small group and individual music instruction as part of an afterschool program.
 The center will also offer theater arts and seniors programs, including breakfast and lunch.
 Five other organizations, both for-profit and non-profit, will collaborate to produce these offerings.
 We are all excited about the opportunity to create a space where people can come together to create and be part of an artistic community and develop creative problem-solving skills.
 We hope this will be a great start to creating an environment where arts and culture can be nurtured in West Dallas.

-The thing we value most about the Community Fund is its ability to function not just as a lender but as a resource for other things.
+The thing we value most about Community Investors is its ability to function not just as a lender but as a resource for other things.
 For example, the community center will have six rehearsal rooms, five outfitted with sound isolation pods that allow musicians to play music and/or sing without disturbing people beside or below them and get the sonic feedback they need from their instruments.
 But the pods are very expensive, and we wanted to talk to experts in this field to determine whether there were alternatives or things we should consider before finalizing our decisions.
-Community Fund Director, Maggie Parker, was able to arrange a conference call with the architect and acoustician involved with designing these pods on another project, and the acoustician later offered to provide his services to us at a discounted rate.
+[Former] Community Investors Director, Maggie Parker, was able to arrange a conference call with the architect and acoustician involved with designing these pods on another project, and the acoustician later offered to provide his services to us at a discounted rate.

 We also needed a fundraising consultant to help with our gap financing on the West Dallas development, and we asked Maggie if there was anyone that we should consider.
 She provided two options for us the very next day and we’ve scheduled meetings with both.

 We know TREC is really keen on providing technical support, not just financial support to the groups they assist.
 We’ve benefited tremendously from the technical expertise within TREC’s membership, and currently have two TREC members on our West Dallas development team.
 My hope is that the Community Fund will grow larger, so that they can make larger loans to borrowers which have an opportunity to create greater impact.
-Dallas City Homes looks forward to a strong and continued relationship with TREC and its Community Fund as we strive with others to create a city that offers opportunity and equity to all.
+Dallas City Homes looks forward to a strong and continued relationship with TREC and its Community Investors as we strive with others to create a city that offers opportunity and equity to all.